DucksAndNetherwort/pong-in-avr-asm/README.md

 There was also a fair bit of confusion to be found in sending the rendered image to the display.
 Pong can also be rather complex, while being simple in other ways.

-The goal of the course was to learn AVR assembly by implementing Pong in pure assembly
+The goal of the course was to learn AVR assembly by implementing Pong in pure assembly.

 ## Introduction